Beginner surfer riding a wave

 Become a sidewalk surfer and maintain your fitness with a skateboard

-Old wisdom will tell you that the only thing that helps you get better at surfing is to surf more.
-While that’s true in many respects, a skateboard is a fantastic substitute for a surfboard if you’re deprived of waves.
+The only thing that helps you improve your surf skills is to surf more.
+If you don’t have any surf-able water bodies near your home, we’ll tell you how to practice surfing at home.
+While that’s true in many respects, a skateboard is a fantastic substitute for a surfboard for landlocked surfers.

 Carve boards such as Sector 9s are the best types of skateboards to use for that authentic surfing feeling.
 Given that to generate speed on them you’ll need to pump your legs and work the board in the same way you would when going down the line on a surfboard.